dimoz29/smstry3/README.md

+# readme

-# this Version runs the node.js server and sends the sms.
+'''this Version runs the node.js server and sends the sms.
 Build as React